The-An0nym/forum/README.md

 2 = Moderator (The above and can delete threads)
 3 = Admin (The above and can ban users)
-4 = Admin (The above and can promote and demote all of the below) 5 = Super Admin (The above and can promote and demote level 4 admin.
+4 = Admin (The above and can promote and demote all of the below) 5 = Super Admin (The above and can promote and demote level 3 to level 4 admin.
 Can also view all deleted posts and deleted accounts and restore them (within the time limit))

 ### Deletion